Partners in Education

 Teams that have completed the first two years of participation and wish to remain in the network of arts organizations and schools are welcome to continue the program at their own expense.
 More information can be found in the Guidelines for Participation.

-The next Partners in Education Institute will take place April 27-30, 2016 at the Kennedy Center in Washington, D.C.
-The application for the 2016 Institute is no longer available.
-Check back in summer 2017 for the next round of applications.
+The next Partners in Education Institute will take place in April 2018.
+Check back this summer for the next round of applications.

 While Partners in Education is not a funding program, some financial assistance is available to help members travel to meetings.
 Read more about associated costs related to participation in the Partners in Education program.